-As of the date of this Transition Report on Form 10-K/T, there were 6,993,247 shares of common stock underlying our convertible debentures and 3,655,775 shares of common stock underlying warrants that were issued to purchasers and placement agents in connection with the issuance of the convertible debentures, for a total of 10,649,022 shares of common stock.
-If and when issued, these additional 10,649,022 shares of common stock will equal approximately 15.6% of our then outstanding shares of common stock, and would immediately dilute our current stockholders in terms of ownership percentage and voting power.
+As of September 21, 2012, there were 6,934,623 shares of common stock underlying our convertible debentures and 3,655,775 shares of common stock underlying warrants that were issued to purchasers and placement agents in connection with the issuance of the convertible debentures, for a total of 10,587,466 shares of common stock (not adjusted for the anticipated one-for-reverse stock split of our common stock that is expected to occur the day immediately following the effectiveness of the registration statement of which this prospectus is a part ).
+If and when issued, these additional shares of common stock will equal approximately % of our then outstanding shares of common stock (assuming that this offering is completed using the midpoint of the price range set forth on the cover page of this prospectus), and would immediately dilute our current stockholders in terms of ownership percentage and voting power.
 The terms of the convertible debentures and related warrants contain provisions that restrict the amount of shares a holder can receive upon conversion or exercise to 4.99% of the then outstanding number of shares of our common stock.
 However, these restrictions do not prevent the holders from selling some of their holdings and then receiving additional shares.
 In this way, the holders could sell more than these limits while never holding more than the limits.
 As a result, even with the restrictions, the holders of these convertible debentures and warrants could ultimately convert and exercise, and then sell, the full amount issuable upon conversion and exercise of the convertible debentures and warrants, respectively, in which case our current stockholders would suffer the full amount of dilution.